NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Dueling Dance (Swashbuckler).md

 * * *

-While you are in this stance, you constantly have the benefits of [[Feats/Dueling Parry (Swashbuckler)|Dueling Parry]].
+While you are in this stance, you constantly have the benefits of [[Feats/Extravagant Parry|Extravagant Parry]].

 *Source: Pathfinder Advanced Player's Guide*
 *OGL*